North Korean women play an extremely important role in the affairs of the state, despite the slightly patriarchal reputation that the country has.

 2. Kim Kyong Hui

-Kim Kyong Hui is the secretary of organization for the Worker’s party of Korea.
+Before Kim Jong Un’s sister entered the scene probably the most famous active North Korean woman.
+Kim Kyong Hui is the secretary of the organization for the Worker’s Party of Korea.
 She is, in fact, the younger sister of late leader Kim Jong Il and thus the aunt of Kim Jong Un.
 As a little girl, she is depicted in propaganda posters with her young brother and parents Due to being a member of North Korea’s leading family, she has played a close role in the state’s politics and economy all her life – and not always for the better.
-Her husband was unfortunately, Jang Sung Taek, who eventually fell on the wrong side of her nephew’s favour.
+Her husband was, unfortunately, Jang Sung Taek, who eventually fell on the wrong side of her nephew’s favour.
 Despite his demise, she has continued to remain in favour and still appears in KCNA footage.